hexatomic/hexatomic.github.io/README.md

 Development, i.e., additions and changes to the project documentation, are pushed to the [**`src`**](https://github.com/hexatomic/hexatomic.github.io/tree/src) branch, i.e., the default branch.
-Travis CI automatically picks up the changes from this branch, makes the build, and pushes the product to the
+GitHub Actions automatically picks up the changes from this branch, makes the build, and pushes the product to the
 [`master` branch](https://github.com/hexatomic/hexatomic.github.io/tree/master),